Nic-Wallace/killer-cats/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the mock terminal, provided by Code Institute.
 - [JavaScript](https://www.javascript.com) used for the mock terminal, provided by Code Institute.
-- [Python](https://www.python.org) used as the back-end programming language.
+- [Python](https://www.python.org) used as the back-end programming language to create the game in terminal.

 ## Data Model